CRMDS/Intro-HPC-workshop/02.Working_on_Wolffe/working_wolffe.md

 ### Parallel jobs

 The power of the HPC comes from the ability to run jobs with multiple tasks or processes.
 For example, when training a machine learning model, you will want to run multiple training jobs with different hyperparameters to find the best model.
 You can do it in a single script using `for` loops, but this can be inefficient and hard to manage.
-Instead, you should have run training tasks as separate jobs, each with its own set of resources.
+Instead, you should run training tasks as separate jobs, each with its own set of resources.
 This is where the power of HPC systems comes into play, as they can run many jobs in parallel, significantly speeding up computations.

 We will modify the previous python script to accept command line arguments for the random state, and then submit multiple jobs with different random states.
 To do this, we will create a new script called [MLP_pararg.py](MLP_pararg.py) that accepts a random state as a command line argument.